michael2012z/myEnglish/vocabulary/learning/freq-3/learning-list-0140.md

 - adv: extremely
 - adj: very drunk
 ### Family
-stiff: stiffen, stiffer, stiffest, stiffly, stiffness, stiffs+;stiffen: stiffened, stiffener, stiffening, stiffens;stiffener: stiffeners;stiffening: stiffenings;stiffness: stiffnesses
+- stiff: stiffen, stiffer, stiffest, stiffly, stiffness, stiffs+
+- stiffen: stiffened, stiffener, stiffening, stiffens
+- stiffener: stiffeners
+- stiffening: stiffenings
+- stiffness: stiffnesses
 ### Examples
 - That made it stiffer than a regular shaft, but less stiff than a stiff one -- a baby step toward the grave.
 - "The first thing I did when I heard about the job was pour myself a stiff drink," he said.